 “The relationship between the College and the probation department is an outstanding example of how the College and surrounding community engage in partnerships to meet our respective needs,” says Dr. Janine Bower, professor of criminology/criminal justice.
 “The connection serves so many functions for both organizations.”

 Within the last several years, Keuka College students have completed internships with the probation office, and made an important contribution to the department while gaining invaluable skills and experience, says Dr. Bower.

-“It is easy to see what a significant, positive impact their experiences, under the supervision of [Director of Yates County Probation Department]Sharon Dawes, have made in their professional development,” says Dr. Bower, who had four of the six alumni in her classes.
+“It is easy to see what a significant, positive impact their experiences, under the supervision of [Director of Yates County Probation Department]Sharon Dawes, have made in their professional development,” says Dr. Bower, who had two of the six alumni in her classes.

 And for Brittany, working with her fellow Keuka College alumni is fun.

 “Although our experiences varied depending on when we were enrolled, we all have a sense of connection that was fostered by both Keuka College professors and staff,” she says.
 “I don’t think our work environment would change drastically if we were not all together, but it has definitely made work more enjoyable.
 It’s fun to reminisce about our College days.”